james-stevens/auto-skew-elle/README.md

 where `<database>` is the name of the database you have asked it to connect to

 The documentation for the API itself is sufficiently complex, I have put it in a separate MD file.

+# Other ENV options

+There are two other environment options you can use

+## AUTO_SQL_SESSIONS

+Is a positive integer and specifies the number of python threads to start, which `nginx` will automatically load balance your queries over.

+NOTE: There is no guarantee that subusquent queries will go to the same thread, so if you SQL relies on creating MySQL local variables, it will probably not work.

+## SYSLOG_SERVER

+This optionally takes an IP Address.
+If you set this value, then all syslogging will be sent to this IP Address.
+If it is not set, then all syslog will go to `stdout`.